 At Kappa Delta’s 63rd Biennial National Convention in summer 2019, delegates will elect the National Council officers who will lead the sorority for the 2019-2021 biennium.

 Kappa Delta’s Nominating Committee is preparing for the selection of the slate for the National Council election.
 It will also make recommendations of women to be appointed to the 2019-2021 Nominating Committee.
-We encourage qualified members to apply.

-See below for links to the applications and additional information:
+See below for links to additional information:

 - Nominating Committee Policies and Procedures

 - National Bylaws Affecting Elections

 Tyler Easterling (Sigma Phi-Georgia; affiliated with Alpha Mu-Mississippi) is president and chief operating officer of The Brandon Agency, an integrated marketing agency headquartered in Myrtle Beach, South Carolina.
 She has served as a member of the Kappa Delta National Leadership Team as a chapter development consultant and regional membership director and was a chapter advisory board member for Alpha Pi-William & Mary.
 Tyler currently serves on the South Carolina Chamber of Commerce Executive Committee, Young Presidents’ Organization Southern 7 Board and is a member of the 2018 Liberty Fellowship class.